My Lectures on Chagall

 Chagall and the Women in His Life

 A discussion of the part the women in Chagall’s life played in his becoming one of the greatest artists of the 20th century; his grandmother, mother, six sisters, his two wives, Bella Rosenfield and Vava Brodsky, his companion Virginia Haggard, his daughter Ida and granddaughters, Bella Meyer and Meret Meyer.
-The lecture includes slides of paintings influenced by each woman, and also features the writings of Bella and Marc Chagall.
+The lecture includes images of paintings influenced by each woman, and also features the writings of Bella and Marc Chagall.

 Flowers by Chagall